ptavarez/auxilio-api/README.md

 # Auxilio API

 ### An On Demand Service Provider
 Auxilio is a web application that provides on demand services to those who need some form of assistance.
-Users have to submit a request, or petitio, to this API to have a service fulfilled.
+Users have to submit a request, or aux, to this API to have a service fulfilled.

 ## Links